 Unidrive Classics are going to trip at one time or another.
-Refer to this list of hardware faults next time your Uni1405 is throwing a mysterious code.
+Refer to this list of hardware faults next time your Uni1405 or other Unidrive is throwing a mysterious code.

 HF81 – Software Error (odd address word)

 HF82 – Large option module removed

 HF85 – A to D failure (ES-CC step)

 HF88 – Watchdog Failure